maxnd/mxMarkEdit/README.md

 Once the document has been completed and the keys of the various works have been inserted, the menu item `Tools - Compile bibliography` can be used.
 In this way, mxMarkEdit creates another file in the same folder as the one in use, with the same name and the extension ` - with bibliography`, convert it with Pandoc and open it with the word processor without adding the possible content of the table at the end of the text.
 In this file, the various keys are replaced by the actual citations of the works, in the following way.

-- The first citation of a work is composed by associating the contents of columns C1, D1 and F1.
+- The first citation of a work is composed by associating the contents of columns C1, D1 and G1.
-- The second citation of a work is composed by associating the contents of columns C1, E1 (abbreviated title) and F1.
+- The second citation of a work is composed by associating the contents of columns C1, E1 (abbreviated title) and G1.
 - If a citation is about the same work as the immediately preceding citation, the word `Ibidem` is inserted in italics in place of its bibliographic data.
 - The bibliography is inserted at the end of the text.
 It contains all and only the works actually cited in the document, and is created associating the content of columns B1, D1 and F1.
 The bibliography is ordered alphabetically.
 - The contents of the B1 and C1 columns are followed by the `Author separator`, specified in the options.
 - The contents of the D1 and E1 columns are followed by the `Title separator`, specified in the options.
 - To have the authors formatted in small caps in the text exported with Pandoc, select `Authors in small caps` in the options.
+To have the same formatting for some text in other fields, use this format: `[M. Regan]{.smallcaps}`.

 If a `Ibidem` is followed by the same page numbers of the previous citations, they may be removed manually if this is required by the editorial rules.

-In case the citations need to be formatted differently to correspond to other methodological requests, it is enough to correct only the content of the columns and then to regenerate the document with bibliography.
+In case the citations need to be formatted differently to correspond to other methodological requests, correct only the content of the columns and then to regenerate the document with bibliography.
 So, there's no need to correct all the individual citations contained in the document.

 ### mxMarkEdit and other reference managers